Administrative divisions of Myanmar: Regions, States and Union Territories

 Executive authority is held in each state or region by a Regional or State Government consisting of a Chief Minister, other ministers and an Advocate General.
-The President appoints the Chief Minister from a list of qualified candidates in the regional or state legislature; the regional or state legislature must approve the President's choice unless they can prove that he or she does not meet the constitutional qualifications.
+The President appoints the Chief Minister from a list of qualified candidates in the regional or state legislature; the legislature must approve this choice unless it is proven that the candidate does not meet constitutional qualifications.
+Since 4 March 2026, the Region or State minister responsible for development affairs is appointed as the mayor for the capital of the respective Region or State.

-Legislative authority resides with the State Hluttaw or Regional Hluttaw made up of elected civilian members and representatives of the Armed Forces.
+Legislative authority resides with the State Hluttaw or Region Hluttaw made up of elected civilian members and representatives of the Defence Services (Tatmadaw military).
 Both divisions are considered equivalent, the only distinction being that states have large ethnic minority populations and regions are mostly populated by the national majority Burmans / Bamar.

-Naypyidaw Union Territory
+Nay Pyi Taw Union Territory

-The constitution states that Naypyidaw shall be a Union Territory under the direct administration of the President.
-Day-to-day functions would be carried out on the President's behalf by the Naypyidaw Council led by a Chairperson.
-The Chairperson and members of the Naypyidaw Council are appointed by the President and shall include civilians and representatives of the Armed Forces.
+The constitution states that Nay Pyi Taw shall be a Union Territory under the direct administration of the President.
+Day-to-day functions would be carried out on the President's behalf by the Nay Pyi Taw Council led by a Chairperson.
+The Chairperson and members of the Nay Pyi Taw Council are appointed by the President, and membership includes civilians and representatives of the Defence Services (Tatmadaw military).